Skip to main content

 • Finding Off-Campus resources

-• MassBay's Clinical Internship program meets the Masschusetts LMHC pre-Master's educational requirements.
+• MassBay's Counseling Internship program meets the Masschusetts LMHC pre-Master's educational requirements.

-• We are no longer accepting applications for 24/25 academic year.
-We will begin accepting applications for 25/26 in December 2024.
+• We will begin accepting applications for the 26/27 academic year in December 2025.